$$π₯ Infrastructure Health Report

 B) Show application logs

-C) Create a snapshot before changes
+C) Create a snapshot before changes$$

 Find Issues